-This page tells you about how to boost your diet by having high calorie and protein drinks.
-There are several ways to have these drinks including
+How to boost your diet by having high calorie and protein drinks.

 Make a smoothie by blending fresh apple, strawberries, banana or other soft fruit with fortified milk, fruit juice or yoghurt in a liquidiser or blender.
 Supermarkets sell mixed fruit and frozen smoothie mixes which work well if you are making your own.

 Try adding a handful of pumpkin or sesame seeds to add a few extra calories.
 The best thing about making your own drinks is that they usually taste great and you can control the flavour.